 The programme is offered on a part-time basis and is designed to be flexible and allow students to study for either a PgC (60 credits), PgD (120 credits) or an MSc (180 credits) over a period of one, two or three years depending on their requirements.
 Most modules have a value of 15 credits, which equates to five days of direct teaching, with independent study being supported through our virtual learning environment.

+To facilitate attendance by students in full time employment, modules will be delivered in blocks of two to five days duration.
 Progression from the PgD to the MSc will require students to undertake and complete a Research Project supervised by an appropriate subject specialist at Harper Adams.